SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-01-need-for-speed.md

 comments: true
 ---

 Vaccine rollouts worldwide, with very few exceptions, have been slow &amp; bungled.
-Delay = death.
+But we face a cruel equation: delay = death.
 Why do we tolerate this?

 The longer we take to vaccinate _the entire world_, the more people who die from COVID classic, and the more potential vaccine resistance mutations show up in the SARS-COV-2